Who are we?

 Data protection laws say we need to have a lawful basis for using your personal data.
 At least one of the following must apply: contractual or legal duty, legitimate interest, public interest, vital individual interest or consent.

-• to ensure that we are talking to the right person
+ensure that we are talking to the right person; and

-• adhere to banking laws and regulations (these mean we sometimes need to share customer details with regulators, tax authorities, law enforcement or other third parties)
+adhere to banking laws and regulations (these mean we sometimes need to share customer details with regulators, tax authorities, law enforcement or other third parties); and

 When it’s in our ‘legitimate interest’

-We need to use your data for our legitimate interests or those of a third party.
+We use your data for our legitimate interests or those of a third party.
 This means using data in a way that you might expect us to, for a reason which is in your and/or our (or a third party’s) interest and which doesn’t involve overriding your rights.
+Details of the processing of your data on the basis of legitimate interests are set out below.

-You can withdraw your consent to processing at any time by contacting customer services.
+You can withdraw your consent to processing at any time by contacting customer services but this does not make prior processing based on consent invalid.

 Who we share your data with 🤝